nathee8-sudo/nathee.tan-portfolio/projects/network-packet-capture/README.md

 This project provided practical experience configuring virtual machine networking, capturing live traffic and analysing network packets using industry-standard tools.
 Working with both **tcpdump*[...]

-The ability to capture and analyze network traffic is fundamental to network security, incident response, and troubleshooting—critical skills for any cybersecurity professional.
+The ability to capture and analyse network traffic is fundamental to network security, incident response, and troubleshooting—critical skills for any cybersecurity professional.